 Given the success of the ThingLink VR training to date, the MEUK team has received requests from other training teams throughout the business from across the globe looking for guidance on how to create similar learning and development content.
 Joined-up and streamlined training across global locations will bring further benefits in terms of time- and cost-savings.

-For more on VR and XR employee training with ThingLink, take a look at these articles below.
+For more on employee training with ThingLink VR and XR content take a look at these articles below.

 Enhancing Operational Resilience through the Gradual Adoption of XR Solutions

-Why System Integrators Must Embrace XR and Immersive Learning Solutions
+Why System Integrators Must Embrace XR Training and Immersive Learning Solutions

-ThingLink’s New AR App Helps Keep Water Flowing
+ThingLink’s New Augmented Reality App Helps Keep Water Flowing

 Latest Research into VR Methods of Employee Training: What You Need to Know